(EDGAR Online via COMTEX) -- ITEM 2. Management's Discussion and Analysis of Financial Condition and Results of Operations

 the impact of our product innovation strategy;

-the effects of government regulation, tariffs and other related policies;
+the effects of government regulation, tariffs and other policies;

-drivers of long-term growth and operating leverage, such as sales productivity, functionality and value in our standalone and bundled subscription service offerings;
+drivers of long-term growth and operating leverage, such as sales productivity and capacity, functionality and value in our subscription service offerings;

 our ability to hire properly qualified and effective sales, support and engineering employees;